subsurface/subsurface/README.md

-We frequently make new test versions of Subsurface available at http://subsurface-divelog.org/downloads/test/ and you always can get the latest builds (with some caveats about installability) at https://github.com/subsurface/subsurface/releases/tag/ci-release
+We frequently make new test versions of Subsurface available at http://subsurface-divelog.org/downloads/test/ and you always can get the latest builds (with some caveats about installability) there, in the Subsurface-daily repos on Launchpad and OBS and at https://github.com/subsurface/subsurface/releases/tag/ci-release

 These tend to contain the latest bug fixes and features, but also